Building A Budget With Allocations - All Flexibility Levels

 Purpose

-Afterschool programming provides affordable, safe, structured, and engaging academic, wellness, and enrichment programs that are open to all children in PK through 8th grades whose schools are included in the DCPS Out of School Time Programs 21st Century Community Learning Center Grant (21stCCLC).
+Afterschool programming provides affordable, safe, structured, and engaging academic, wellness, and enrichment programs that are open to all children in PK through 8th grades whose schools are included in the DCPS Out of School Time Programs 21st Century Community Learning Center Grant (21st CCLC).
 These programs are designed to develop the whole child and are not solely focused on academics.
-This unique opportunity beyond the school day is provided by DCPS staff and community partners and is funded by local funds and a federal grant called the 21st Century Community Learning Center (21stCCLC) grant.
-This grant works to attain specific outcomes in attendance, academics, behavior improvement, family engagement, and partner engagement and as such, it supports schools’ goals.
-The 21stCCLC grant funds roughly 5,600 students at more than 50 Title I schools.
-The combined grant and local funding funds programming for an average of 6,500 students annually.
+This unique opportunity beyond the school day is provided by DCPS staff and community partners and is funded by local funds and a federal grant called the 21st Century Community Learning Center (21st CCLC) grant.
+This grant works to attain specific outcomes in attendance, academics, behavior improvement, family engagement, and partner engagement, and, as such, it supports schools’ goals.
+The 21st CCLC grant funds roughly 5,600 students at more than 50 Title I schools.
+The combined grant and local funding support programming for an average of 6,500 students annually.

-OSSE awards DCPS the 21stCCLC grant for a period of three years and the overall annual award is a fixed amount per year.
-In developing the grant application, DCPS seeks to support Title I elementary schools and education campuses, unless the school has a pre-existing afterschool program or has opted not to become part of the cohort.
+OSSE awards DCPS the 21st CCLC grant for a period of five years, and the overall annual award is a fixed amount per year.
+In developing the grant application, DCPS seeks to support Title I elementary schools and education campuses unless the school has a pre-existing afterschool program or has opted not to become part of the cohort.
 The grant requires DCPS to fund specific activities in addition to daily programming, such as an external evaluator and professional development.
-In SY23-24, DCPS will no longer provide grant funds to the middle school sites.
-These schools will receive a hold harmless afterschool allocation as they exit the program.

 Requirements

-- Sufficient funds based on the number of seats designated by the Out of School Time Programming Team (OSTP) to pay a site leader, teachers, and paraprofessionals (formerly known as afterschool aides) for the year are loaded onto school budgets.
+- Sufficient funds based on the number of seats designated by the Out of School Time Programming (OSTP) Team to pay a site leader, teachers, and paraprofessionals (formerly known as afterschool aides) for the year are loaded onto school budgets.

-- Staffing: The staffing model is based on 20 students: 1 teacher: 1 paraprofessional.
+- Staffing: The staffing model is based on 20 students:1 teacher:1 paraprofessional.
 No class should exceed 20 students.

 - Staffing plans must account for the entire personnel allocation and serve, at a minimum, the number of students identified by OSTP.
 The personnel allocation cannot be reprogrammed to non-personnel services.